matthiasblomme/Ace_test_cases/README.md

 ### Working With References
 Upon playing around with references I noticed that sometimes the reference doesn't show up in the debugger but is still callable.
 There was a specific use cases that required to know if there were children (by using cardinality) of a certain reference.
-Depending where you create the reference from (object or message tree) the behaviour is different.
+Depending on where you create the reference from (object or message tree) the behaviour is different.
 I wanted to test and see the differences in behaviour.